uncommonhacks/guide-hybrid/README.md

 # An Overview of A Hybrid Hackathon

 - Hybrid
-  - If you're a UChicago student, you're welcome to attend the event in-person.
+  - UChicago Students: If you're a UChicago student, you are welcome to attend the event either in-person or virtually.
-  Non-UChicago students unfortunately will not be allowed to attend the event in-person, though all are open to attend the hackathon virtually.
+  - Non-UChicago students: You are welcome to attend the virtual hackathon.
+Due to covid restriction we unfortunately would not be able to offer a spot in-person.
-  The same programming will be available for both in-person and virtual participants, so don't fret either way!
+  - The same programming will be available for both in-person and virtual participants, so don't fret either way!
 - Where
   - If you're attending in-person, we'll be having an assortment of in-person events on the UChicago campus, as well as some virtual events.
 Details of locations and times will be sent to in-person participants in advance.
 If attending virtually, all links and info will be included in our hacker guide, which will be sent out before the event begins.
 We anticipate using Gather.Town and Discord for all hackers!

 # Before the Hackathon

-## What do I need to participate this year?
+## What do I need to participate *virtually* this year?

 -  Computer
    -  Because Uncommon Hacks is virtual this year,